i-MSCP/plugins/incubator/InstantSSH/README.md

 cannot out.
 It's the preferable way to give an SSH access to an un-trusted customer.

-Several commands can be added into the customers jails by simply adding the needed section into the **apps_section configuration parameter**.
+Several commands can be added into the customers jails by simply adding the needed section into the **apps_sections configuration option**.
 See the plugin configuration file for further details.

 ### Requirements